sunnyfloyd/master-notes/javascript/angular.md

   onSubmit() {
     // grouped form control
-    this.user.username = this.signupForm.value.userDatausername;
+    this.user.username = this.signupForm.value.userData.username;
-    this.user.gender = this.signupForm.value.gender;
+    this.user.gender = this.signupForm.value.userData.gender;
   }
 ```